Miguel Cabrera shares 'bottom line' reality for Detroit Tigers, worst team in the AL

 The historic double plated two runs for a 2-0 Tigers lead.

 But the Tigers squandered the advantage, as well as a dominant start from left-hander Eduardo Rodriguez, in the eighth inning.
-Cabrera's team, despite leadoff hits in seven of nine innings, finished 1-for-16 with runners in scoring position and stranded nine runners on the bases.
+The Tigers finished 1-for-16 with runners in scoring position and stranded nine runners on the bases.

 "When we start getting hits with two outs," Cabrera said, "when we start hitting more with men in scoring position, the pressure is going to be off and we're going to be able to score more runs and play better."